FadyMohareb/webcircos_old/README.md

 **Database set up**

-* On the upper left of your IDE a panel containing project services and files can be found.
+* On the upper left panel of your IDE Projects, Services and Files tabs can be found.
-* Click on services.
+* Click on Services.
 * Then right click on Database and select new connection.
-* Select MYSQL as the driver and then click on next.
+* Select MySQL as the driver and then click Next.
-* Enter your database name in Database field and your database password in the Password field.
+* Enter your database name in Database field and your password in the Password field.
-* Put the appropriate port.
+* Enter the appropriate port.
-* Test connection and if it's working click on finish.
+* Test connection and if it's working click on Finish.
-A url will appear with this shape will appear :"jdbc:mysql://port//your_database_name".
+A following url will appear: "jdbc:mysql://port//your_database_name".
 You need to copy it.

-In the /Other sources/src/main/ressources/<default package>, the application.properties file can found.
+In the subfolder Other Sources/src/main/ressources/<default package> of the project, application.properties file can be found.
-Open it and change these following line:
+Open it and change the following lines:

 db.driver: com.mysql.jdbc.Driver
 db.url:" Put the url you just copied" db.username: "your database name" db.password: "your database password "

-**Changing the path and creating appropriate folders**
+**Changing the path and creating essential folders**

-Go in the Source packages/uk.ac.cranfield.bix.services/PathFinder.java class.
+Go to the Source packages/uk.ac.cranfield.bix.services/PathFinder.java class of the project.
-The constant path attribute value needs to be change following the place you want to store uploaded files.
+The constant path attribute value needs to be changed following the place you want to store uploaded files.
-In our version file are store in the Webcircos/temp/ folder for unauthenticated user and in the Webcircos/user/ folder for authenticated user.
-If you want to follow the same hierachy, you need to create a *Webcircos* folder and inside it two sub-folders, one called *temp* and the other *user*
+In our version files are stored in the Webcircos/temp/ folder for unauthenticated user and in the Webcircos/user/ folder for authenticated user.
+If you want to follow the same hierachy, you need to create a *Webcircos* folder and two corresponding sub-folders inside it.

 **Starting the application**